 Boundary Changes in Colonial Days

-In the instance of Stephen Redmond, he was born in Virginia and preached in that portion of North Carolina which became Washington County, Tennessee and died in Macon County.
+In this instance, Stephen Redmond, was born in Virginia and preached in that portion of North Carolina which became Washington County, Tennessee, and died in Macon County.
 He was a soldier in the American Revolutionary War for which he received a pension.